Ross249/Ross249/README.md

 <p>Welcome to my GitHub profile,which is my open source projects' abstract.</p>
 I am:

-- :octocat: A fullstack developer
+- :octocat: A web developer
-- :cn: Located in China
 - :video_game: Fascinated by video games
 - :dog: Going to have a dog
 - :art: discovering something useful, empowering and beautiful